beckyoconnor/worcester-swim-club-championships/DASHBOARD_README.md

 ## Features

 ✅ **Interactive Filtering**
-- Filter by gender (Boys/Girls/All)
+- Filter by gender (Boys/Girls)
-- Filter by age group (9-10, 11-12, 13-14, 15-16, 17+, All)
+- Filter by age (specific age or All)
-- Toggle between all swimmers or championship-eligible only

 ✅ **Complete Rankings**
 - View all swimmers sorted by total points
 - See detailed category breakdown for each swimmer
-- Championship eligibility indicator (✅/❌)

 ✅ **Real-time Statistics**
 - Total swimmers count
-- Championship-eligible count
 - Average total points
 - Highest score